 The Community and Rural Development Division is organized to address the issues of job creation, infrastructure, and housing development finance.
 The division works to build the capacity of communities, improve local leadership and decision-making skills, and collaborates with partners in housing and community development.
-Programs and initiatives under Program 601 include: the Community Development Block Grant Program, the Affordable Housing Program, and the Community Development Assistance Act (CDAA).
+Programs and initiatives under Program 601 include: the Community Development Block Grant Program, the Affordable Housing Program, the Community Development Assistance Act (CDAA), the Rural Workforce Housing Investment Act, and the National Affordable Housing Trust Fund.